qwshen/spark-etl-framework/docs/sql-transformer.md

 The SqlTransformer is for executing Spark-Sql statements.
-It references one or more views and produces one output view.
+It may reference one or more views and produces one output view.
+Actually SqlTransform can act on any sql-statements, normally it is for running data transformation in the middle of a process by sql-statements.

 Actor Class: `com.qwshen.etl.transform.SqlTransformer`